Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 background.][portrait]

 I'm a PhD student at the Stanford University Department of Computer Science.
-I'm interested in computer systems and networking, especially operating systems.
+I'm interested in computer systems and networking, and especially operating systems.
 I also like using computer science to support/enable other subjects (e.g., [Stagecast][stagecast] for theatre and [Proleptic][proleptic] for music).

+In Winter 2023, I will be co-teaching the new course [CS 45][cs45]: _Software Tools Every Programmer Should Know_, and I'll be continuing to assist with [CS 140E][cs140e]: _Operating Systems Design and Implementation_ for the 3rd year.

 Outside of school, I'm also interested in analog and digital photography, playing the piano, and learning languages.